HerrMotz/bachelor-thesis/publication/main.typ

 This thesis aims to lay the ground work for a visual query builder for SPARQL queries.
 The program _Query by Graph_#footnote[A demonstration is available at https://quebyg.danielmotz.de/.] allows the user to build queries for Wikibase instances (e.g. Wikidata) without the necessity to write code.
 The idea is, that the contents of a Wikibase instance and the query for the same can be visualised as a graph, consisting of nodes and edges between them.
 Using _Query by Graph_, the user can build a graph of a desired structure, fill in variables for unknown structures and retrieve the query's result from any Wikibase instance.
 Novel to current work, it can *import a previously built query* and *apply changes from the generated SPARQL query to the visual query graph*.
 Furthermore, the user can work with _multiple Wikibase instances_ in one session, allowing for *federated queries*.

+#figure(
+  image("screenshot.png"),
+  caption: [A screenshot of the current state of the program] )

 == Related Work
 Main inspiration for this work was a blog entry by Olaf Simons, called *"You should be able to graphically search in a graph database"* @Simons_Blog_Entry_Graphic_query, where he describes a visual query interface, which models the structure of the RDF graph it is trying to query.
 The user can create nodes and draw edges between them, where the edges relate to Wikibase properties and nodes to items.
 Simons makes an interesting addition to the graphical repertoire, which are qualifiers.
 A qualifier can add additional information to a property between to items, for example, the relationship `educated-at` could be qualified by the two statements `from 2020` and `to 2023`.
 In Wikibase, a user can define arbitary properties to be qualifying of a relationship and is not limited to statements about time, like in this example.
 The RDF graph structure necessary is, however, not intuitive, as it involves implicit nodes.
-Simons proposes the simple graphical element, to draw additional edges from the qualified property, making querying for qualifiers using a graphical tool manageable in the first place.
+Simons proposes the simple graphical element, to draw additional edges from the qualified edge, making querying for qualifiers using a graphical tool manageable in the first place.

 The approach by Vargas et al. @Vargas2019_RDF_Explorer called *RDF Explorer* is to build a query for a Wikibase instance, starting from a single entry/item.
 It shows all possible assertions for this item to build the query.
 The goal is to guide the formulation of the user's question from a known starting point to the wanted result.
 The software is called RDF Explorer#footnote[A demonstration is available at https://rdfexplorer.org.] and works with one Wikibase instance at a time.
 It offers example queries, which can be dragged to the graph building pane.
 Their work aims to allow the user to build a query, but also discover what the data source has to offer at the same time.